 The ISS HA-ECT FIPS Object Module is generated from source code available for use on a wide variety of computer hardware and operating system platforms.
 Applications referencing the ISS HA-ECT FIPS Object Module run as processes under the control of the host system operating system.
-Modern operating systems segregate running processes into virtual memory areas that are logically separated from all other processes by the operating system and CPU.
-NOTE: in some simple computer systems (sometimes running on microprocessors without memory protection hardware), the ISS HA-ECT FIPS Object Module necessarily is linked together in the same memory space as the other application code.
-However, the ISS HA-ECT FIPS Object Module was primarily designed for modern computer systems that provide process protection.
+In some simple computer systems (sometimes running on microprocessors without memory protection hardware as with FreeRTOS), the ISS HA-ECT FIPS Object Module is linked together in the same memory space as the other application code.